Semester for Change

 1/ Life-Design coaching

-You are also supported in the coaching sessions by your Faculty Guide who collaborates with you to set goals for the personal or social-change exploration and stay on task throughout the process.
-Your Faculty Guide helps you expand your thinking, connects you to resources, supports you in becoming more self-reflective and accountable, and becomes part of your support system for what comes next after Semester for Change.
+You are also supported in the coaching sessions by your coach who collaborates with you to set goals for the personal or social-change exploration and stay on task throughout the process.
+Your coach helps you expand your thinking, connects you to resources, supports you in becoming more self-reflective and accountable, and becomes part of your support system for what comes next after Semester for Change.
 2 hours weekly

 2/ Personal or social-change exploration